Hiding behind a smile

 They believe they can hide behind the dolphin’s smile – but we’re calling them out.

-Now that we know Expedia Group is giving dolphins the silent treatment, we're going straight to the CEO to demand that they stop selling, offering or promoting any dolphin shows or experiences.
+Now that we know Expedia Group is giving dolphins the silent treatment, we're going straight to the company to demand that it stop selling, offering or promoting any dolphin shows or experiences.

-We must urge him to stop allowing his company to profit from the misery of captive dolphins and protect them from this cruelty instead.
+We must urge it to stop profiting from the misery of captive dolphins and protect them from this cruelty instead.

-Add your voice to help these magnificent and intelligent creatures by emailing Expedia Group's CEO now.
+Add your voice to help these magnificent and intelligent creatures by emailing Expedia Group now.

 Subject: Stop profiting from captive dolphin suffering

 Dear Expedia Group,

 I was disappointed to learn that Expedia Group and its subsidiaries still sell and promote cruel dolphin shows and experiences.
 World Animal Protection’s recent reports, Behind The Smile and The Case Against Marine Mammals in Captivity, demonstrate that dolphins suffer immensely in captivity.
 Today there are more than 3,000 dolphins around the world held in tiny and barren concrete tanks that in no way can meet their needs as wild animals, all in the name of entertainment and profit for companies, including Expedia Group.